 When you get a glowing review on a site like Google, it’s only natural to want to brag a little.
-Some businesses copy and paste their Google reviews onto other top sites like Facebook and TripAdvisor, hoping each review will reach more prospective customers this way.
+Some businesses like copying reviews onto other sites like Facebook, hoping each review will reach more prospective customers this way.
 It’s easy to see why they might assume this: content shared in more places means content seen by more people, right?

 Wrong.
 When it comes to review marketing, there are important guidelines to keep in mind.